 The complete ingredient list and measurements are listed in the printable recipe below.

-• Brie: A creamy, soft cheese that originates in France and is the perfect melting cheese.
-It has a slightly buttery flavor which pairs perfectly with the crisp, tart apples and subtle sweetness of the fig jam.
-If you are not a fan of brie, you can use goat cheese or Camembert.
+- Brie: A creamy, soft cheese that originates in France and is the perfect melting cheese.
+Its slightly buttery flavor pairs perfectly with the crisp, tart apples and subtle sweetness of the fig jam.
+If you do not like brie, you can use goat cheese or Camembert.

-• Apples: We went with Granny Smith apples for their crisp flavor but use your favorite apple or even substitute with a pear.
+- Apples: We went with Granny Smith apples for their crisp flavor, but use your favorite apple or substitute it with a pear.

-• Fig Jam: Completely optional but adds a little honey-like sweetness to the sandwich.
-If you don’t have fig jam a little bit of honey can be substituted.
+- Fig Jam: Completely optional but adds a little honey-like sweetness to the sandwich.
+If you don’t have fig jam, a bit of honey can be substituted.

-• Butter: To avoid tears in the bread let the butter come to room temperature or even melt it.
-Some people use mayo instead of butter -while I’m personally not a fan if you are then it is a good substitute.
-Olive oil can also be used in lieu of butter.
+- Butter: To avoid tears in the bread, let the butter come to room temperature or even melt it.
+Some people use mayo instead of butter -while I’m personally not a fan, if you are, then it is a good substitute.
+Olive oil can also be used instead of butter.

 Other Brie Grilled Cheese Toppings